First Time Renting or Buying

 Bedrooms tend to have quite a bit of closet and other storage

-square feet.
+feet.
 They are quite adequate.
-Although a king bed may be a
+Although a king bed may be a tight fit.

 The Outside Living Space

-from about 15 to 25 feet of side yard.
-Normally that side
+about 15 to 25 feet of side yard.
+Normally that side yard is

-yard is covered 'patio style' and serves outdoor living and
+covered 'patio style' and serves outdoor living and vehicle parking.

-area can become like an added living room.
-It is possibly the
+can become like an added living room.
+It is possibly the most

-most common area used for entertaining and maybe even regular
+common area used for entertaining and maybe even regular dining.
+(No

 The Storage Shed - More living